bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 of an existing path, such as 'a', or 'a_1' for expressing the second point of path 'a'.

-The '^center', '^north', '^south', '^east', '^west', '^northwest', '^northeast', '^southwest', and '^southeast' directives would set the origin relative to the current size of the viewport.
+The '^center' directive moves the offset point to the center of the viewport.

 The '^node:1', '^box:1', '^car:1', and '^chart:1' are each used to setup the offset so that it aligns with the location of a node, a box, a Cartesian plane, or a chart.
 For the